NormB/colima-services/wiki/API-Development-Guide.md

 # API Development Guide

-Building new APIs following reference patterns in Colima Services.
+Building new APIs following reference patterns in DevStack Core.

 ## Table of Contents